 In addition:

-- Database storage is encrypted at rest
+- Database storage is encrypted both and rest and during transit.

 These measures ensure that sensitive data remains protected while being stored and transmitted.